Henry128bit/Henry128bit/README.md

 ### **About me**
 ---
-My name is Sergey and I'm studying frontend. 👨‍🎓 💻 Until recently, I lived in Russia and repaired musical instruments, 🎸 but now I am in Dubai and I am trying to find my first job in a new direction for me.
+My name is Sergey and I'm studying frontend. 👨‍🎓 💻 Until recently, I lived in Russia and repaired musical instruments, 🎸 but now I am in Georgia and I am trying to find my first job in a new direction for me.

 Now I'm learning **JavaScript** and **React**, but I can already make good layout and use Bootstrap.
 Well, as you noticed, I know how to use **GIT**.